Differentiating frictionally locked asperities from kinematically coupled zones: Application

+Those asperities constitute a belt of locking within the seismogenic depth, but this belt is separated into the eastern and western parts.
+This gap is blurred in coupling and clearer in stressing.
+Since the locking gap is a source quadrupole arising from a neighboring dipole pair (i.e., adjacent locking-unlocking boundaries), the stress concentration and the high coupling coexist around the locking gap.

-One advantage of locking inversions over coupling inversions is the reproducibility of stress concentration hard to resolve \add{in }kinematic approaches.
-Figure~\ref{fig:bestlockingcoupling}c shows the spatial distribution of stressing rates, indicating stress loading to the locked zones and stress concentration around the locked zone tips.
-For visibility, we round the divergent stressing rates at the crack tips (blue areas in Fig.~\ref{fig:bestlockingcoupling}c) to 15 kPa/year, which is roughly \add{half an order of magnitude larger than} \remove{half-digit times ($\times 10^{1/2}$) larger than} the 4 kPa/year stressing rate suggested from previous stressing inversions~\citep{saito2022mechanically}; even without rounding, the stressing rate at the crack tip is necessarily an approximate value (\S\ref{subsec:semantics}).
-We can recognize stress loading around 3--6 kPa/year inside the stressed patches, consistent with previous results of \citet{saito2022mechanically}. \remove{On the other hand, our locking inversion further captures }15 kPa/year or higher stress loading \add{estimated }near the locked zone tips (i.e., stress concentration)\remove{, which} is physically expected but hard to capture by kinematic inversions. \remove{However, r}\add{R}ecalling that the highest stressing rate at the crack tip (blue areas in Fig.~\ref{fig:bestlockingcoupling}c) is determined by subdivision lengths in locking inversions (\S\ref{subsec:semantics}), even our locking inversion \remove{truncates}\add{could truncate} shorter-wavelength natures within each element, and thus the stress concentration will be more intense in reality. \remove{For example, t}\add{T}he cohesive zone width is thought to be at most on the order of kilometers~\citep{ohnaka1989cohesive}, a one-digit times smaller value from our mesh size, although discussions remain in terms of slow earthquake source physics, as referred to in the next section.
+An advantage of locking inversions over coupling inversions is seen the reproducibility of stress concentration hard to resolve in kinematic approaches, which is the same as the detectability of the locking boundary.
+For visibility, we round the divergent stressing rates at the crack tips (blue areas in Fig.~\ref{fig:bestlockingcoupling}c) to 15 kPa/year, which is roughly half an order of magnitude larger than the 3--6 kPa/year stressing rate achieved around the center of the asperities.
+Even without rounding, the stressing rate at the crack tip is necessarily an approximate value (\S\ref{subsec:semantics}).
+We can recognize stress loading around 3--6 kPa/year inside the stressed patches.
+Higher stress loading near the locked zone tips (i.e., stress concentration) is a physically expected feature hard to grasp in kinematic inversions.

+Recalling that the highest stressing rate at the crack tip (blue areas in Fig.~\ref{fig:bestlockingcoupling}c) is determined by subdivision lengths in locking inversions (\S\ref{subsec:semantics}), even our locking inversion could truncate shorter-wavelength natures within each element, and thus the stress concentration will be more intense in reality.
+The cohesive zone width is thought to be at most on the order of kilometers, which corresponds to the critical slip-weakening distance around centimeters, thus being a one-digit times smaller than our mesh size, although discussions remain in terms of slow earthquake source physics, as referred to in the next section.